A business entity is an association that employs economic inputs or resources to provide customers with services or goods in exchange for money.

 The sole owner controls and maintains all the operations of the business on his own, without anybody’s interference.
-He can himself plans his strategies and decides for the growth of his business.
+He can solely plan his strategies and decide the growth of his business.

 In Sole Proprietorship, the liability of the owner is unlimited, which means that if required, the owner can sell his personal property for the recovery of his debts.

 No separate legal entity is required from the business owner in a Sole Proprietorship.
 This way the life of a business depends on the life of the proprietor if any mishaps happen the sole proprietor can end the life of his business.

 Sole proprietorship is very flexible and can be changed according to the nature of the business.
 You can add or reduce the services depending on your choices.

 For a sole proprietorship, the business owners do not need to file their taxes under employee identification number.
 The income earned from the business is considered the personal income of the proprietor for taxation.
 Hence, the owner is responsible for paying taxes to the Income Tax Department, if the income becomes taxable.